 946.465 Tampering with a global positioning system tracking device.
-Whoever, without the authorization of the department of corrections, intentionally tampers with a global positioning system tracking device or comparable technology that is provided under s.
+Whoever, without the authorization of the department of corrections, intentionally tampers with, or blocks, diffuses, or prevents the clear reception of, a signal transmitted by, a global positioning system tracking device or comparable technology that is provided under s.
 301.48 is guilty of a Class I felony.

-NOTE: This section is created eff.
-7-1-07 by 2005 Wis.
-Act 431.
-History: 2005 a.
-431.

-- 946.47 Harboring or aiding felons.
-(1) Whoever does either of the following is guilty of a Class I felony: - (a) With intent to prevent the apprehension of a felon, harbors or aids him or her; or - (b) With intent to prevent the apprehension, prosecution or conviction of a felon, destroys, alters, hides, or disguises physical evidence or places false evidence. - (2) As used in this section "felon" means either of the follow- - (a) A person who commits an act within the jurisdiction of this state which constitutes a felony under the law of this state; or - (b) A person who commits an act within the jurisdiction of another state which is punishable by imprisonment for one year or more in a state prison or penitentiary under the law of that state and would, if committed in this state, constitute a felony under the law of this state. - (3) This section does not apply to the felon, to the felon's spouse or to a parent, grandparent, child, grandchild, brother or sister of the felon, whether by blood, marriage or adoption.
+946.47 Harboring or aiding felons.
+(1) Whoever does either of the following is guilty of a Class I felony:

+(a) With intent to prevent the apprehension of a felon, harbors or aids him or her; or

+(b) With intent to prevent the apprehension, prosecution or conviction of a felon, destroys, alters, hides, or disguises physical evidence or places false evidence.

+(2) As used in this section "felon" means either of the following:

+(a) A person who commits an act within the jurisdiction of this state which constitutes a felony under the law of this state; or

+(b) A person who commits an act within the jurisdiction of another state which is punishable by imprisonment for one year or more in a state prison or penitentiary under the law of that state and would, if committed in this state, constitute a felony under the law of this state.

+(3) This section does not apply to the felon, to the felon's spouse or to a parent, grandparent, child, grandchild, brother or sister of the felon, whether by blood, marriage or adoption.

 History: 1977 c.
 173; 1993 a.
 486; 1999 a.
 162; 2001 a.
-109
+109.